-- Monday afternoon: Winds will be from the southwest and push smoke from the El Dorado Fire to the northeast into the San Bernardino Mountains.
-Heavy smoke is possible in the Big Bear area. - Monday evening through Tuesday morning: Winds will be from the west and push smoke from the El Dorado Fire to the east into the eastern part of the San Bernardino Mountains.
-Heavy smoke is possible in cities such as Dessert Hot Springs and Palm Springs.
-The East San Bernardino Valley could see higher PM2.5 levels from the El Dorado Fire as smoke is likely to remain closer to the ground overnight.
+• Friday afternoon through Saturday morning: Winds will be from the southwest and push smoke from the El Dorado Fire to the northeast into the San Bernardino Mountains.
+Heavy smoke is possible in cities such as Big Bear and Running Springs.
+On Saturday morning, the East San Bernardino Valley could see higher PM2.5 levels from the El Dorado Fire as smoke is likely to remain closer to the ground overnight.
 The West San Bernardino Mountains and western San Bernardino Valley could also see an increase in PM2.5 levels overnight due to smoke from the Bobcat Fire.

-• Tuesday afternoon: Winds will be from the southwest and push smoke from the El Dorado Fire to the northeast into the San Bernardino Mountains.
-Heavy smoke is possible in the Big Bear area.
+• Saturday afternoon: Southwest winds are predicted to move smoke from the El Dorado Fire to the northeast into the San Bernardino Mountains and out of the South Coast Air Basin.
+Big Bear and Running Springs will likely see smoke impacts.